FloskelSalomon/quapos/README.md

 ## Quantification of photoreceptor outer segment membrane stack alignment and morphology on transmission electron microscopy images (QuaPOS-TEM)

 ### 1 Overview
-A custom MATLAB code for quantification of POS membrane stack morphology was developed on the basis of orientation and coherency analysis… (references).
-The code extracted the orientation of membranes and their coherency from the image gradient of sliding image patches on transmission electron microscopy (TEM) images.
+A custom MATLAB code for quantification of POS membrane stack morphology was developed on the basis of orientation and coherency analysis.
+\[Karen Soans et. al. (2022) [Matrix topology guides collective cell migration in vivo](https://www.cell.com/current-biology/pdf/S0960-9822(22)01503-2.pdf).
+Current Biology, and Karl B. Hoffmann (2022) [Robust Identification of Topological Defects in Discrete Vector Fields with Applications to Biological Image Data (Doctoral dissertation)](https://nbn-resolving.org/urn:nbn:de:bsz:14-qucosa2-857202).
+Technical University Dresden\]

+The code extracts the orientation of membranes in transmission electron microscopy (TEM) images as the orientation of high-intensity image features, using the image gradient in 5-by5 image patches according to the Scharr operator optimized for orientational bias \[Scharr, Hanno (2000).
+[Optimale Operatoren in der digitalen Bildverarbeitung (Doctoral dissertation)](https://archiv.ub.uni-heidelberg.de/volltextserver/962/1/Diss.pdf).
+Universität Heidelberg\].
+These orientations are nematic vectors, and their coherency (or degree of mutual alignment) is measured by the scalar nematic order parameter.

-TEM images of retinal sections acquired at 5000x magnification (287.5 pixels = 1 µm, acquired at FEI Morgagni D268 (camera: MegaView III, Olympus) running at 80kV acceleration voltage) were used to analyse the POS ultrastructure.
-Single POS were selected as separate ROIs using the Selection Brush Tool in ImageJ (version 1.54b).
+TEM images of retinal sections were acquired at 5000x magnification (287.5 pixels = 1 µm, FEI Morgagni D268 (camera: MegaView III, Olympus) running at 80kV acceleration voltage) and used to analyse the POS ultrastructure.
+Single POS were selected as separate ROIs using the Selection Brush Tool in ImageJ (version 1.54b), typicially multiple within each image.
 POS were identified as subcellular structures with electron-dense membranes at the tip of a connecting cilium or between the mitochondria-rich inner segments and the highly pigmented RPE.
 All ROIs of one image were analysed individually but saved together for per-specimen analysis.

-During analysis with QuaPOS-TEMthe alignment of the POS membrane stacks was calculated both locally (within a given radius) and globally (across individual POS).
+During analysis with QuaPOS-TEM the alignment of the POS membrane stacks was calculated both locally (within a given radius) and globally (across individual POS).
 The coherency analysis was applied to quantify the POS morphology of WT and two inherited retinal degeneration (retinal degeneration 19 (rd19; mutation in prominin1) and rhodopsin knock-out (RhoKO)) mouse lines at 1 month of age.

 Briefly, the code and attached functions contain the following steps:

+Within folders that can group images of the same condition and same age Process each image in the folder:
-Opening of files, creation of folder for processed data, reading of metadata Definition of box radius for coherency analysis (here box radius for local coherency = 12 pixels), factors for downsampling Extraction of ROIs into zip folder
+Definition of box radius for coherency analysis (here box radius for local coherency = 12 pixels), factors for downsampling (here: 1)
-Orientation analysis based on method gradient, saving of results file 1 Coherency analysis, saving of results file 2 (+deletion of results file 1) Coherency analysis per ROI, saving of results file 3 (+deletion of results file 2) Generation and saving of plots (whole image with orientation field and ROIs; whole image with coherency field, ROIs and their respective global coherency; image per ROI with orientation field; image per ROI with coherency field and global coherenc; density function of local coherency per ROI; polar histogram of coherencies)
+Orientation analysis based on method gradient across the whole image, saving of results file 1 Coherency analysis across the whole image, saving of results file 2 (+ deletion of results file 1) Coherency analysis per ROI, calculating especially the mean local coherency of each ROI and the global coherency of each ROI, saving of results file 3 (+ deletion of results file 2)
+Generation and saving of plots: whole image with orientation field and ROIs; whole image with coherency field, ROIs and their respective global coherency; one image per ROI with orientation field; one image per ROI with coherency field and global coherenc; density function plots of local coherency per ROI; polar histogram of coherencies per ROI)
-Export of mean local coherency, global coherency and angle of global coherency into txt file
+Export of mean local coherency, global coherency and angle of global coherency for all ROIs in all images into text file
 - authors: Karl Hoffmann, Suse Seidemann
-- Institutes: Center for Regenerative Therapies Dresden (CRTD), Technische Universität Dresden, Dresden, Germany, MPI-CBG, Dresden, Germany
+- Institutes: Center for Regenerative Therapies Dresden (CRTD), Technische Universität Dresden, Dresden, Germany, CSBD, MPI-CBG, Dresden, Germany

 ### 2 Repository Contents